llanverygranger/anorak/README.md

 Anorak stands for AN OR A Knowhow

-If you run the file an_or_a.php the following results will be output demonstrating the algorithm in practise:
+If you run the file example_usage.php the following results will be output demonstrating the algorithm in practise:

 - An NSA
 - A NASA